rohangc/NeoVimForCPP/Readme.md

 4. Invoke a "Git Shell" ("Git Bash" on Windows) and do the following:
    * Navigate to the directory where the cloned files are located.
    * Execute the script: 'NvimConfigure.sh'.
-   * Invoke Neovim - ignore any error messages.
+   * Invoke Neovim - it should automatically start installing plugins.
-   * In Neovim, simply enter this command to install all necessary plugins: ":PlugInstall".
    * Close Neovim.

-5. Restart Neovim - you shouldn't see any error messages this time around.
+5. Restart Neovim and invoke the Lazy.nvim plugin manager by entering: ':Lazy'.
+   * In the Lazy.nvim plugin manager GUI, key in: "Shift + U" to update all installed plugins.
+   * Key-in: "Shift + I" to install any plugins that were not installed.
+   * Repeat the above two steps until all plugins are installed and are up-to-date.

 6. Now, for the magical part!:
    * Open any source code file in Neovim.